nicolasvilleneuve/ResumeSitePythonanywhere/README.md

 This website is my resume, graphically represented through hosting with github pages.
 Uses Django for the back-end and a combination of HTML5, CSS3, and JS for the front-end.

 ## Description
-This website is meant to be living proof to instatntiate the claims of my resume, displaying that I know how toi create original designs using HTML5/CSS3/JS and Bootstrap5.
+This website is meant to be living proof to instatntiate the claims of my resume, displaying that I know how to create original designs using HTML5/CSS3/JS and Bootstrap5.

 ## Usage
 You are completely free to use any of the code utilized to make this Resume Website, additionally if you like any of the phrasing I utilize, feel free to use it as inspiriation for your own resume.